 The birth of designer labels like Calvin Klein and Ralph Lauren in 80s fashion was a big deal.
 These two brands represented something different than what had come before.
 They were sleek, sophisticated, and modern.
 This new look was a refreshing change from the traditional and stuffy clothing that was typically associated with high-end fashion.
 The arrival of these labels signaled a new era in which fashion was more accessible to the average person.

 While Calvin Klein and Ralph Lauren may have been the most popular names in fashion during the 80s, they were far from the only ones making waves in the industry.
-Other designers, such as Donna Karan and Tommy Hilfiger, were also becoming household names thanks to their unique take on style.
+Other designers, such as Donna Karan and Tommy Hilfiger, were also becoming household names thanks to their unique take on the style.
 The 80s was truly a golden age for fashion, with many different labels and designers to choose from.

 Street Style: Acid-Wash Jeans, Spandex, Tracksuits